jpetkau/genrc/README.md

 Implement the various Unsize traits behind a feature.
 (They require nightly even though they've been unchanged since 1.0, and are required to fully implement smart ptrs.)

-Add something like `rc-box` as built-in functionality.
-The `rc-box` crate adds a nice API around std Arc/Rc: immediately after creating one, you know you have the unique pointer to it, so put that in a wrapper type that implements `DerefMut`.
-This is more convenient and more powerful than `new_cyclic`.

 Make behavior closer to std: abort on count overflow unless no_std